RektifyAI/attack-playbook/README.md

 - NFT Gaming
 - Metaverse tokens

-Running DeFi dichotomy from Sena Labs:
+Running DeFi dichotomy from Rektify AI:
 > All DeFi tokens are cryptocurrencies, but not all cryptocurrencies are DeFi tokens.

 Defintions: